ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 You configure cell editors as part of the column definition and can be one of the following:

-- `undefined` / `null`: The grid uses the default text cell editor.
+- `undefined`: The grid uses the default text cell editor.
 - `string`: The name of a cell renderer registered with the grid.
 - `Class`: Provide your own cell renderer component directly without registering.